vnijs/radiant/base/app/transform.Rmd

 	z = ifelse(x < 60, '< 60', ifelse(x > 65, '> 65', '60-65'))

+8. Convert an outlier to a missing value.
+For example, if we want to remove the maximum value from a variable called `sales` that is equal to 400 we could use an `ifelse` statement and enter the command below in the `Create` box.
+Press return and `Store` to add new variable `sales_rc` variable.
+Note that we had entered `sales` on the left-hand side of the `=` sign the orginal variable would have been overwritten

+  sales_rc = ifelse(sales > 400, NA, sales)

-Note: For 6 and 7 you may need to convert the new variable to a factor for analysis (see `Type` above)
+Note: For examples 6 and 7 above you may want to convert the new variable to type `factor` before using it for further analysis (see `Type` above)

 ### Clipboard

-It is possible to manipulate your data in Excel and copy-and-paste a new variable back into R. If you do not have the original data in Excel use the clipboard feature in Data > Manage to save the data to the clipboard so you can paste it into Excel.
+It is possible to manipulate your data in a spreadsheet (e.g., Excel or Google sheets) and copy-and-paste a new variable back into R. If you do not have the original data in Excel use the clipboard feature in Data > Manage to save the data to the clipboard so you can paste it into Excel.
 Apply your transformations in Excel and then copy the new variable, with a header label, to the clipboard in Excel (i.e, CTRL-C on windows and CMD-C on mac).
 Select `Clipboard` from the `Transformation type` dropdown and paste your new data into the `Paste from Excel` box.
 It is key that the number of observations for the new variable is the same as in the original data.
 The new variable will be shown on screen.
 To add the variable to the data click `Store`.

 ### Recode